 That’s it.
 These steps literally took me about 5 minutes.

-I recommend this savings account if you want an easily accessible investment that will actually pay you some interest.
-It’s a great addition to a local checking account, and you can easily transfer money between the two.
+An online savings account will offer a better interest rate than many local banks, making it a great addition to a local checking account.
+Using both accounts, you can easily transfer money between the two.

-Update: Discover currently offers a better rate and we love their customer service.
-Click Here to Read our Full Discover Savings Account Review.
+Update: We switch to Discover, who consistently offers a better interest rate and better customer service.
+Read our Full Discover Savings Account Review.